Rumpunzel/rpg-thingy/playing-the-game/interacting-with-the-world.md

 ## Discovering Traits

-If you have a trait, openly known traits of places, creatures, or people connected to your area of expertise.
+If you have a trait, you know of all obivous traits of places, creatures, or people connected to your area of expertise.
 You may ask the GM for this at any time, and you are invited to enrich the world with your descriptions of your character's experience any time you see fit.

 {: .important }
 > During their last adventure, Mare and Cyrene have crossed path with the robber king of Gantha and Maro got swept up in his character's past and now this robber king spells quite a bit of trouble.
 Though, as an `Exiled Sellsword of Gantha`, there is for sure something Maro knows about this robber king that might aid them in their struggle.

 Depending on the rating of your trait, different kinds of information are available to you of all places, creatures, or people connected to the trait:

-- **Rating 1+:** All obvious traits; their best attribute and how it compares to your own (about equal, lesser, greater, less than half, or more than double); their three best skills and if they are better trained than you, equal, or worse.
+- **Rating 1+:** All obvious traits; their best attribute; their best skill.
-- **Rating 2+:** Their lowest rated hidden trait; their worst attribute; their disposition.
+- **Rating 2+:** Their lowest rated hidden trait; their worst attribute and its rating; their disposition.
 - **Rating 3+:** Their highest rated hidden trait; all their attributes and skills.

 {: .important }
-> As Maro's trait `Exiled Sellsword of Gantha` has a rating of **2,** he knows of the robber king's best attribute is Reason and that it is quite a lot higher than Maro's.
+> As Maro's trait `Exiled Sellsword of Gantha` has a rating of **2,** he knows of the robber king's best attribute is Reason and that it is quite a lot higher than Maro's at **5.**
 >
-> Fortunately, he also learns of the robber king's lowest rated secret trait `Only goes out at Night` which has a rating of **1.** It is not much but if he harbors such a secret, perhaps there is more hiding beneath to surface.
+> Fortunately, he also learns of the robber king's lowest rated secret trait `Hates Sunlight` which has a rating of **1.** It is not much but if he harbors such a secret, perhaps there is more hiding beneath to surface.
 Time to do some research (see [Research](resting#research)).

 ## Creating Traits